 Legal Advice for Probate Court — 8 results

-Written by attorney Frederick Berkemer, almost 2 years ago.
+Written by attorney Frederick Berkemer, about 2 years ago.

 Often it is possible to avoid the expense of probate court by using a few inexpensiveHow non-probate devices.

-Written by attorney Stephen Mendel, over 2 years ago.
+Written by attorney Stephen Mendel, almost 3 years ago.

 A decedent who dies without a Will is subject to the states intestacy statutes.
 If the decedent died with a small estate, then, under Texas law, the surviving spouse and distributees might... more

-Written by attorney Lynn M. Isaman, almost 2 years ago.
+Written by attorney Lynn M. Isaman, about 2 years ago.

 The financial statement is perhaps the most important document a party files with the court in a family law case.A financial statement must be filed with the court where support (either... more

-Written by attorney John Palley, about 4 years ago.
+Written by attorney John Palley, over 4 years ago.

 Traditional Probate Probate is the court administered process of distributing a deceased persons estate to those entitled to receive the decedent's assets.
 Although generally not a... more

-Written by attorney Melinda Markvan, almost 2 years ago.
+Written by attorney Melinda Markvan, about 2 years ago.

 How Much Will It Cost to File My Complaint in the Probate Court?